Mohiitsonii/Quote-genrating/README.md

-No kind action ever stops with itself.
-One kind action leads to another.
-Good example is followed. | **by Amelia Earhart**
+Every failure brings with it the seed of an equivalent success. | **by Napoleon Hill**